(Last updated: March 1, 2016; last reviewed: March 1, 2016)

 |Stage||Age on Date of CD4 Test|

-|<1 Year||%||1 to <6 Years||%||≥6 years||%|
+|<1 Year||%||1 to <6 Years||%||≥6 Years||%|

-a The stage is based primarily on the CD4 count; the CD4 count takes precedence over the CD4 percentage, and the percentage is considered only if the count is missing.
+a The stage is based primarily on the CD4 cell count; the CD4 cell count takes precedence over the CD4 percentage, and the percentage is considered only if the count is missing.
 If a Stage 3-defining opportunistic illness has been diagnosed (Table 6), then the stage is 3 regardless of CD4 test results.